reactjs/react.dev/content/docs/accessibility.md

 - [MDN HTML elements reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Element)

 Sometimes we break HTML semantics when we add `<div>` elements to our JSX to make our React code work, especially when working with lists (`<ol>`, `<ul>` and `<dl>`) and the HTML `<table>`.
-In these cases we should rather use [React Fragments](/docs/fragments.html) to group together multiple elements.
+In these cases, we should rather use [React Fragments](/docs/fragments.html) to group together multiple elements.

 For example,